honzakrum/BP/README.md

 The key components developed as part of this work:

 - **`jcg_native_image_testadapter`**
-  A custom adapter for integrating Native Image reachability metadata into JCG’s analysis pipeline.
+  A specialized adapter that integrates GraalVM Native Image analysis results into the JCG (Java Call Graph) analysis pipeline.
+This component is responsible for orchestrating the execution of Native Image analysis,   including the generation of configuration files and execution parameters.
+It ensures compatibility with the JCG framework by producing call graphs in the required format.

 - **`jcg_native_image_result_parser`**
-  A parser that interprets Native Image call graph CSVs and converts them into the format required by JCG’s evaluation framework.
+  This parser transforms raw profiling results, logs, and call graph data into a structured and navigable HTML report, providing clear visualization and easier analysis of the JCG produced results.

 ## Setup and Execution